pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 operation with the corresponding constant.

-Here's an example of an inefficiency found that way: if `x < y` and `y < z` are both true, PyPy's JIT isn't able to conclude from that that `x < z` must also be true.
-The JIT reasons about the concrete ranges (lower and upper bounds) for every integer variable, but it has no way to remember anything about relationships between different variables.
+Here's an example of an inefficiency found that way: if `x < y` and `y < z` are both true, PyPy's JIT could conclude that `x < z` must also be true.
+However, currently the JIT cannot make that conclusion because the JIT only reasons about the concrete ranges (lower and upper bounds) for every integer variable, but it has no way to remember anything about relationships between different variables.
 This kind of reasoning would quite often be useful to remove list/string bounds checks.
 Here's a [talk about how LLVM does this](https://www.youtube.com/watch?app=desktop&v=1hm5ZVmBEvo) (but it might be too heavyweight for a JIT setting).

 Here are some more examples found that way: